paceko/rails-data-migrations/README.md

 ## Why?

-Have you ever run into a problem when alongside with DB schema migrations (managed by `rake db:migrate` in Rails) you have to often change your DB content, as well?
-If you read this, you probably tried to use schema migrations do change your data after schema changes, but this is not a recommended way and sometimes data changes could take a long time, so they will block your app at the deploy time.
+Have you ever run into a problem alongside DB schema migrations (managed by `rake db:migrate` in Rails) and you often changed your DB content as well?
+If you read this, you probably tried to use schema migrations.
+Do change your data after schema changes, eventhough this is not recommended.
+Due to the fact that data changes can take a long time, your app will be blocked when you deploy.
-Another approach is to use [rake tasks](https://robots.thoughtbot.com/data-migrations-in-rails) to run your changes after `db:migrate` or even independently.
-But this could also become a mess after some time if you have multiple developers in your project, and you need to change your data often.
+Another approach to use is: [rake tasks](https://robots.thoughtbot.com/data-migrations-in-rails).
+Run your changes after `db:migrate` or even independently.
+But this could also become a mess after a while if you have multiple developers in your project, and you need to change your data often.

-This is our solution we came up with in our company - run data migration tasks in a `db:migrate`-like manner
+This is the solution we came up with - run data migration tasks in a `db:migrate`-like manner

 ## Usage